spitfjre/ng-swagger-gen-cli/README.md

 - `PATH_TO_NG_SWAGGER_CLI_JSON` is the relative path to the ng-swagger-cli JSON file.
 - `OPERATION` is the operation that should be executed.
-There are three operations permitted: `generate` and `update`.
+There are three operations permitted: `generate`, `update` and `update-local`.
 - `SELECTION` is an optional argument, that lets you execute operations on a selected service.
 If your selection contains more than one service, you have to provide the flag multiple times.
 For example: `-s service1 -s service2`

 Please, run the `ng-swagger-gen-cli` with the `--help` argument to view all available command line arguments.